agruzinov/lipmix_utils/README.md

 # Examples

 The overall idea is to try to fit a given scattering curve from unilamellar or multilamellar vesicles with different combinations of a number of bilayers.
+The main script writes the command file for the LIPMIX with the given combination of a number of bilayers expected and executes it in the assumption that the other parameters like positions and width of the electron density maxima do not change much.
+See the original paper and manual for a detailed description.
 For the small number of bilayers, this can be done.
 Note that the actual physical meaning of the result needs to be assessed separately.

 ## Simple example